Eagles stay undefeated, hang on to beat Cardinals 20-17 – KION546

 Philadelphia scored the go-ahead field goal on a grinding 17-play, 70-yard drive that lasted nearly eight minutes.
 Hurts extended the drive twice with 1-yard runs up the middle on third down, getting a great push from his offensive line for enough room to dive forward.

+“That offensive line is full of warriors,” Eagles coach Nick Sirianni said.

-Cameron Dicker — who was playing in place of the injured Jake Elliott — easily made the 23-yard field goal.
+Cameron Dicker — who was playing in place of the injured Jake Elliott — easily made the 23-yard field goal with 1:42 remaining.
 Philadelphia’s defense kept Arizona’s offense out of the end zone on the final drive and then ran off the field celebrating when Ammendola’s kick missed.

+Hurts completed 26 of 36 passes for 239 yards.
+He also ran for 61 yards and kept the Eagles’ offense in good position, switching a few plays at the line of scrimmage.
+The biggest audible came on the final drive, when he switched plays and hit tight end Dallas Goedert on 3rd-and-12 for a 16-yard gain.

-Arizona (2-3) has lost all three of its home games this season while winning two on the road.
+Arizona (2-3) has lost all three home games this season and eight straight over two seasons — its longest home skid since an eight-game streak from 1956-58 when the franchise was in Chicago.

+“We’ve got a lot of season left,” Murray said.
+“We’ve got a great team, great locker room.
+I am confident in everybody in that locker room.
+We’ve got to get it together.
+Right now, we’re not playing complimentary football.”

 The Eagles held Murray mostly in check, limiting him to just 28 of 42 passing for 250 yards, one touchdown and one interception.